streamingfast/firehose-docs/firehose-setup/ethereum/synchronization.md

 Synchronization is the process of:

-* collecting data from other peer nodes on the network,&#x20;
+* collecting data from other peer nodes on the network,
-* verifying node integrity through cryptography,&#x20;
+* verifying node integrity through cryptography,
-* and building the working node's blockchain data store.&#x20;
+* and building the working node's blockchain data store.

 ## Ethereum Mainnet Synchronization